Anikethh/Methodology-Inspiration-Retrieval/README.md

 # 🎯 Methodology Inspiration Retrieval

-This repository houses the datasets used in  in our ACL 2025 paper:
+This repository houses the datasets used in our ACL 2025 paper:
 **"MIR: Methodology Inspiration Retrieval for Scientific Research Problems"**  🎓

 ![MIR Diagram](assets/Diagram.png)